 Once they are comfortable taking naps in their crib and a good bedtime routine is established, they can now sleep in their crib and stay asleep.
 If you gradually do all the steps and have patience, you can get your baby to sleep in their crib even after co-sleeping.

 Depending on how old they are, they may not be ready to sleep through the night, but they can still get good sleep.
 Some babies may still want to nurse at least once a night until almost 1.
-My daughter nursed at night until about 8 months.
-My son slept through the night at 5 months.
+My daughter nursed at night until about eight months.
+My son slept through the night at five months.
 Sleep training a breastfed baby doesn’t have to be difficult.

 It just depends on their needs.
-Before you rush into the room at the slightest sound, make sure they are wanting something.
-Babies make a lot of noise throughout the night and sometimes will be fine within minutes without any help.
+Before you rush into the room at the slightest sound, make sure they want something.
+Babies make a lot of noise throughout the night, especially during deep sleep, and sometimes will be fine within minutes without any help.

 My daughter would sometimes cry in her sleep.
-It would freak me out and I would run in her room and end up waking her up.
+It would freak me out, and I would run into her room and wake her up.
 Then it would take almost an hour to put her back down.

-Once I learned to wait a minute before going in, I could then tell when she was crying in her sleep and really awake.
-That is one piece of advice I wish I could go back and tell myself as a new mom.
+Once I learned to wait a few minutes before going in, I could then tell when she was crying in her sleep and really awake.
+That is one piece of advice I wish to go back and tell myself as a new mom.

 This is when having a baby monitor with a camera is helpful.
-You can see what they are doing and whether they are trying to adjust or self soothe and when they need something.
+You can see what they are doing, whether they are trying to adjust or self-soothe, and when they need something.

-The final step is a step that needs to be done the entire time.
+The final step is a step that needs to be done the entire time for better sleep.